 i.
 The battalion S-4 submits reports to the BN CDR/XO and coordinates all supply matters with the SAI/AI.

 j.
 The S-4 performs other duties as assigned by the battalion commander.

 a.
 The S-5 is the principal staff assistant to the commander on public information and public relations matters between the Army and JROTC program, the school, the parents of students/cadets, and the community.
 The S-5 will be charged with establishing contacts with the

-news media within the high school districts in Lee County.
+news media within the high school districts of Bowling Green City Schools.

 b.
 Arranges for reporters and photographers, whether for newspapers or television coverage, and arranges for the coverage of the JROTC unit by the news media of any or all cadet activities that are newsworthy.

 c.
 As the information officer, the S-5 prepares and submits items to school and local newspapers, and any other news media deemed appropriate.
 Maintains the school JROTC bulletin board.